Accordion effect

-In physics, the accordion effect, also known as the slinky effect, concertina effect, elastic band effect, and string instability, occurs when fluctuations in the motion of a travelling body causes disruptions in the flow of elements following it.
+In physics, the accordion effect (also known as the slinky effect, concertina effect, elastic band effect, and string instability) occurs when fluctuations in the motion of a traveling body cause disruptions in the flow of elements following it.
 This can happen in road traffic, foot marching, bicycle and motor racing, and, in general, to processes in a pipeline.
 These are examples of nonlinear processes.
 The accordion effect generally decreases the throughput of the system in which it occurs.

 In traffic

 The accordion effect in road traffic refers to the typical decelerations and accelerations of a vehicle when the vehicle in front decelerates and accelerates.
 These fluctuations in speed propagate backwards and typically get bigger and bigger further down the line, resulting in reduced throughput of road traffic.
 For this reason, the Norwegian Public Roads Administration recommends that each driver should try to follow the accelerations of the vehicle in front closely, and keeping a steady gap that is neither too small or large.
 Too small gaps and sudden braking can lead to rear ending.